Located on Central Avenue in Albany

 There is an entire aisle of dried noodles—dozens and dozens of varieties.
 There are at least a dozen different kinds of dried mushrooms in big bags.
 Need tamari?
 You’ll find at least a half dozen brands, in a variety of sizes.
 There’s a fresh fish market, where eels and live fish swim in tanks.
 The produce department has vegetables and fruits you just can’t get anywhere else.

-On one particularly memorable trip, we bought a case of straw mushrooms, four large bags of shiitake mushrooms, a gallon of soy sauce and a case of Tamari.
+On one particularly memorable trip, we bought a case of straw mushrooms, four large bags of dried shiitake mushrooms, a gallon of soy sauce and a case of Tamari.
 The cashier asked us, “Do you own a restaurant?”
 “No,” we admitted.
 “We just really like Asian food.”

 1245 Central Avenue